category with duals (list of them)

 Intuitively speaking, a braided monoidal category is a category with a tensor product and an isomorphism called the ‘braiding’ which lets us ‘switch’ two objects in a tensor product like .

-called the braiding, which must satisfy two axioms called hexagon identities encoding the compatibility of the braiding with the associator for the tensor product.
+called the braiding, such that the following two kinds of diagrams commute for all objects involved (called the hexagon identities encoding the compatibility of the braiding with the associator for the tensor product):

-Intuitively speaking, the first hexagon identity says we can braid past all at once or in two steps.
-The second hexagon identity says we can braid past ‘all at once’ or in two steps.
+Intuitively speaking, the first hexagon identity in def.
+1 says that we may braid past all at once or in two steps.
+The second hexagon identity says we may braid past ‘all at once’ or in two steps.

 In terms of the language of k-tuply monoidal n-categories a braided monoidal category is a doubly monoidal 1-category .

 However, unlike the definition of a monoidal category as a bicategory with one object, this identification is not trivial; a doubly-degenerate tricategory is literally a category with two monoidal structures that interchange up to isomorphism.
 It requires the Eckmann-Hilton argument to deduce an equivalence with braided monoidal categories.

 A commutative monoid is the same as a monoid in the category of monoids.
 Similarly, a braided monoidal category is equivalent to a monoidal-category object (that is, a pseudomonoid) in the monoidal 2-category of monoidal categories.
 This result goes back to the 1986 paper by Joyal and Street.

 |sesquialgebra||2-ring = monoidal presentable category with colimit-preserving tensor product|

 |Hopf algebra||rigid monoidal category with fiber functor|